Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Asymptotic properties

-The following theorem asserts that the smoothed estimators possess similar properties to their nonsmoothed counterparts. \begin{theorem} Under the assumptions and conditions of Theorem \ref*{the1} and Theorem \ref*{the2} plus \(\mathrm{C}4\)-\(\mathrm{C}5\) in the supporting information, the asymptotic properties of the smoothed versions are as follows:
+The following theorem asserts that the smoothed estimators possess similar properties to their nonsmoothed counterparts. \begin{theorem} Under the assumptions and conditions of Theorem \ref*{the1} and Theorem \ref*{the2} plus additional conditions in the supporting information, the asymptotic properties of the smoothed estimators are as follows: